By Lilly Price & Rachel Gass – 7/31/25

 ENERGY MARKET DESIGN & STRUCTURAL ISSUES

 Wholesale market: Energy is sold on the wholesale market on a real-time or hourly basis.
-In Pennsylvania, PJM, the regional grid operator, manages the wholesale process.
+In Pennsylvania, this market is managed by PJM, the regional grid operator.
 PJM collects electricity offers from different generators and selects the lowest-cost options to meet demand throughout the day.
-PJM continues to select electricity offers in order of cheapest to most expensive until supply meets demand.
-The last and most expensive source PJM selects sets the market rate for everyone, and this source is usually a natural gas plant.
-Therefore, even though wind and solar power are cheaper to produce and are purchased first, they sell for the same amount as nonrenewable options on the wholesale market.
-You can read a more detailed blog post about how natural gas impacts renewable electricity prices here.
+PJM continues to select electricity offers in order of cheapest to most expensive until supply matches demand.

 PHYSICAL & TECHNICAL BARRIERS